-Our little Ruxton was so inbred that he was sick from the day we got him, but like so many, we fell in love and could not turn back.
-We are looking for another puppy for our family & decided to have our girl, Roxie, checked out.
-Through DNA testing, we found out she is 27% Golden & 73% Poodle.
+Our little Ruxton was so "inbred" that he was sick from the day we got him, but like so many, we fell in love and could not turn back.
+After his passing, we were looking for another puppy for our family & decided to have our girl, Roxie, checked out.
+Through thorough DNA testing, we found out she is 27% Golden Retriever & 73% Poodle.
 Our health results included tests for over 190 genetic conditions that affect dogs.
-We continued with OFA certifications for her hips, elbows, heart, and eyes.
+We continued with OFA certifications for her hips, elbows, patella, heart, and eyes.
 Roxie is Awesome!

-I found out about GANA and was so impressed by their Code of Ethics that I knew this was the organization that I wanted to work with and be represented by.
+I found GANA and was so impressed by their Code of Ethics that I knew this was the organization that I wanted to work with and be represented by.

 Your Goldendoodle should be bathed no more than once per month unless they are exceedingly dirty.
 Puppies can go even longer between baths, but you may want to wet them and pretend bathing early in life to help get them comfortable with the procedure.
 If your Goldendoodle gets extra dirty or stinky, more bathing may be required, but sometimes a good rinsing by the outdoor hose can do the trick.
-Remember to avoid scalding on a hot day.
+We use hot & cold spigots but remember to avoid scalding on a hot day because cold water laying in a hose on a hot day can and will scald your puppy!
 Let the water run long enough to remove all hot water from the hose before turning it on your pooch.
 Excess bathing is not recommended because it can cause dry, itchy skin.

 When bathing your Goldendoodle, pre-brush, inspect ears and eyes, paws and pads and inspect skin for irritation or rashes.
 Trim their nails, careful to avoid the quick.
 Rinse coat thoroughly.
 Since your Goldendoodle has Poodle as part of its DNA, be sure to check for (poodily) eyes.
 This "goo or crust" can be removed with a wet paper towel or specifically designed eye wipes.
 Grooming your Goldendoodle should begin as early as possible so it is expected and accepted.
 Some pups will enjoy their baths while others may only tolerate it.
 Remember rewards by treats, praise or play will make it a pleasing and memorable experience.